-- (a) "Sex."
-An applicant's or employee's gender; however, nothing herein shall limit protections due an individual on account of pregnancy, childbirth, or related medical conditions. has the same definition as provided in Government Code section 12926, which includes, but is not limited to, pregnancy, childbirth, medical conditions related to pregnancy or childbirth, breast feeding, and gender. - (b) "Gender identity" means a person's identification as male or female, which may or may not correspond to the person's anatomical sex at birth. - (c) "Transgender" is a general term that refers to a person whose gender identity differs from the person's anatomical sex at birth.
-A transgender person may or may not express a gender different from the social expectations of the sex assigned at birth. - (d) "Transexual" may refer to a person whose gender identity differs from the person's anatomical sex at birth and who may have changed physical characteristics, usually by surgery or hormone treatment, to align with a gender different from the person's anatomical sex at birth. - (be) "Sex Stereotype-" means aAn assumption about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's gender or sex.
+(a) "Sex."
+An applicant's or employee's gender; however, nothing herein shall limit protections due an individual on account of pregnancy, childbirth, or related medical conditions. has the same definition as provided in Government Code section 12926, which includes, but is not limited to, pregnancy; childbirth; medical conditions related to pregnancy, childbirth, or breast feeding; gender identity; and gender expression.

+(b) "Gender identity" means a person's identification as male, female, a gender different from the person's sex at birth, or transgender.

+(c) "Gender expression" means a person's gender-related appearance or behavior, whether or not stereotypically associated with the person's sex at birth.

+(d) "Transgender" is a general term that refers to a person whose gender identity differs from the person's sex at birth.
+A transgender person may or may not express a gender different from the social expectations of the sex assigned at birth.
+A transgender person may or may not identify as "transsexual."

+(b-e) "Sex Stereotype." means Anan assumption about a person's appearance or behavior, or about an individual's ability or inability to perform certain kinds of work based on a myth, social expectation, or generalization about the individual's gender sex.